momentum-xyz/contracts/docs/Odyssey.md

 ### Description
 The Staking contract allows addresses to stake in Odysseys.
 All the funds are kept by the contract and can be reclaimed by the users when unstaking.
 A trusted third party calculate the rewards and updates the structures.
+For the first year, DAD tokens will make part of the rewards for users that had staked with DAD tokens.

 ### UML Class Diagram
 ![Staking UML](./images/stake.png)